OvercastNetwork/docs.oc.tc/index.md

 <div class="container">
 <div class="jumbotron">
 <h1>XML Documentation</h1>
-<p class="lead">Documentation on XML files that are required for each map added to the servers</p>
+<p class="lead">Documentation on XML files that are required for each map to be added to the servers</p>
 </div>
 <section>
 <div class="page-header">